martinthomson/http-replay/draft-thomson-http-replay.md

 `Early-Data` header field with a value of "1", the intermediary MAY instead forward the 422 (Too Early) status code.

-A server SHOULD NOT generate the 422 (Too Early) status code unless the request includes an `Early-Data` header field with a value of "1".
+A server MUST NOT generate the 422 (Too Early) status code unless the request includes an `Early-Data` header field with a value of "1".